jokob-sk/NetAlertX/docs/FRONTEND_DEVELOPMENT.md

 # 🖼 Frontend development

-This page contains tips for frontend development when extending PiAlert.
+This page contains tips for frontend development when extending NetAlertX.
 Guiding principles are:

 1. Maintainability
 2. Extendability